 Detailed work is undertaken on an annual basis and reviewed by the regulator to assess how we are performing against the contract.
 Given the regulatory contract is set five years in advance, we use our best estimates but sometimes changes outside of our control can occur.
-For example, in the past five years the UK's headline corporation tax rate has dropped from 21 per cent to 19 per cent.
+For example, in the recent 2021 Chancellor's Budget, the UK's headline corporation tax rate was increased from 19% to 25% cent from 2024 onwards as well as the introduction of temporary enhanced capital allowances rates.

-Recognising that these matters are outside of management's control, the impact of changes to tax rates and capital allowances will now be passed back to customers under the terms of the regulatory contract commencing in financial year 2020/21.
+Recognising that these matters are outside of management's control, the impact of changes to tax rates and capital allowances, in so far as they impact the agreed base plan position, are now passed back to customers under the terms of the current five-year regulatory contract which began in 2020-21.